 Iwi’s unique algae-based omega-3 supplement makes it simple to get your daily dose of these essential fatty acids without a fishy aftertaste or smell, allowing you to support your nervous system and overall well-being.

-Both parts of your nervous system are essential to the daily functioning of your body.
-Short-term stress can serve as a healthy guide for your body in dangerous or pressing situations, but when stress persists beyond the urgent scenario, it can have a negative impact on your overall health and wellness.
-You can help regulate your nervous system by providing your body with essential nutrients and incorporating healthy daily practices.
+Both parts of your nervous system are essential to your body’s daily functioning.
+Short-term stress can serve as a healthy guide for your body in dangerous or pressing situations, but when pressure persists beyond the urgent scenario, it can hurt your overall health and wellness.
+You can help your nervous system run smoothly by giving your body the nutrients and doing healthy things every day.

 Frequently Asked Questions